fsnotify/fsnotify/README.md

     os.Remove("file")        // CHMOD
     fp.Close()               // REMOVE

-Linux: the `fs.inotify.max_user_watches` sysctl variable specifies the upper limit for the number of watches per user, and `fs.inotify.max_user_instances` specifies the maximum number of inotify instances per user.
+The `fs.inotify.max_user_watches` sysctl variable specifies the upper limit for the number of watches per user, and `fs.inotify.max_user_instances` specifies the maximum number of inotify instances per user.
 Every Watcher you create is an "instance", and every path you add is a "watch".

 These are also exposed in /proc as `/proc/sys/fs/inotify/max_user_watches` and `/proc/sys/fs/inotify/max_user_instances`